udippant/base-drafts/draft-ietf-quic-http.md

 # Security Considerations

-The security considerations of HTTP/QUIC should be comparable to those of HTTP/2 with TLS.
-Note that where HTTP/2 employs PADDING frames and Padding fields in other frames to make a connection more resistant to traffic analysis, HTTP/QUIC can rely on QUIC PADDING frames or employ the reserved frame and stream types discussed in {{frame-grease}} and {{stream-grease}}.
+The security considerations of HTTP/QWIK should be comparable to those of HTTP/2 with TLS.
+Note that where HTTP/2 employs PADDING frames and Padding fields in other frames to make a connection more resistant to traffic analysis, HTTP/QWIK can rely on QWIK PADDING frames or employ the reserved frame and stream types discussed in {{frame-grease}} and {{stream-grease}}.

-When HTTP Alternative Services is used for discovery for HTTP/QUIC endpoints, the security considerations of {{!ALTSVC}} also apply.
+When HTTP Alternative Services is used for discovery for HTTP/QWIK endpoints, the security considerations of {{!ALTSVC}} also apply.

 Several protocol elements contain nested length elements, typically in the form